decal/githose/doc/FAQ.md

 8. What if I can't install the GNU Bourne Again Shell, i.e. `bash`?

   * Sorry, but in this case you're SOL!

+9. How come I'm seeing escape characters instead of ANSI colors?!

+  * Ensure that your TERM